 |Priority deadline to apply for summer aid:||May 1|

 |Final deadline to apply for summer aid:||June 19|

 |First day of classes:||June 15|

 |Last day of exams:||August 21|

 Types of Summer Aid Available

 Institutional aid eligibility is determined by your expected enrollment as well as the information provided on your FAFSA and CSS Profile.
 If you're an undergraduate student enrolled in a DU degree program, you'll receive a summer grant comparable to the amount of merit- and need-based funding you received each quarter during the academic year.

 In order to receive federal aid for the summer term, you must have submitted a FAFSA and be enrolled in at least 6 credits.
 If you're enrolled in less than six credits, you may apply for private loans only.
 We'll award any Federal Direct loan or Pell grant for which you are eligible.

 Parent PLUS Loans: Parents of dependent students who are enrolled in at least six credits may borrow a Parent PLUS loan to help finance the cost of the summer term.
-To apply, both a Master Promissory Note and an application must be completed online through StudentLoans.gov.
+The application is available online through StudentAid.gov.
 Parents must pass a credit check or have a credit-worthy endorser in order to receive this loan.